franziskusz/dodge-r/README.md

 - [process-logger](https://github.com/franziskusz/process-logger)
 - [python-pandas-plotter](https://github.com/franziskusz/pandas-plotter)

-## Idea
-Combining the open source game engine [Godot](https://godotengine.org) with the performant language [Rust](https://www.rust-lang.org) seems like a good fit.
-Since the bindings are still in development and with not too many finished projects available, the questions of why, where and how to use Rust within Godot are regularly asked.
-From the [discord server](https://discord.gg/aKUCJ8rJsc) it can be learned, that GDScript might be more performant when it comes to frequent calls to the engine, while Rust might be more performant, when it comes to actual calculations.
-However, actual numbers are rare and opinions on how to benchmark game applications differ.

-Since I am kind of new to Rust, Godot, benchmarking and programming, I decided for the following approach:

-The main idea was to create two versions of the Dodge-the-Creeps game that are suitable for benchmarking.
-Therefore different optional possibilities to scale and adjust the workload were implemented:
- - Spawn an initial mob wave.
- - Spawn mobs over time.
- - Adjust the spawn intervall.
- - Add additional calculating and drawing tasks per mob per frame.
- - Scale the number of calculations.
- - Make the player character auto move to constantly trigger the targeting function of the mobs.

-The [GDScript Version](https://github.com/franziskusz/dodge-gdscript) is besides some minor differences functionally and structurally an 1:1 copy of this, but in pure GDScript.

-As a result there are now two versions of basically the same game or benchmark application – one in pure Rust, one in pure GDScript – where the amount of engine calls and the amount of performance intensive calculations and thus their relation to each other can be adjusted almost freely.

-Both applications write performance logs to timestamped .csv files within the `/app_userdata/` folder.
-See [godot file paths](https://docs.godotengine.org/en/stable/tutorials/io/data_paths.html) for details.

 ## Setup
 If the prebuild executables should not work for you, you can build the project from source with the following steps:
 1. [Install Rust](https://doc.rust-lang.org/book/ch01-01-installation.html)